Topology of Calorons Re-examined: Concrete Calculation of Topological Character

 with

-where $n\in \mathbb{Z}$.
-The gauge transformation \eqref{medium transformation} shifts the contribution to $Q$ of the C-integral and of the K-integral by $n+1$ and $-n$, respectively.
-The total value of the second Chern number $Q=-1$ is also preserved under this operation, of course.
-Note that the transformation \eqref{medium transformation} acts non-trivially on the internal structure of the K-integral, and also the behaviour of the clutching functions; this topic will be considered in another paper.
+The gauge transformation \eqref{medium transformation} shifts the contribution to $Q$ from the C-integral and the K-integral by $n-1$ and $-n$, respectively, while of course preserving the total value $Q=-1$.
+Note that the transformation \eqref{medium transformation} acts non-trivially on both the internal structure of the K-integral and the behaviour of the clutching function; these aspects will be considered in a forthcoming paper.